Grilled Avocado

 avocado lemon juice salt and oil on a wooden table

-• Fresh lime juice: Freshly squeezed lime juice has the best flavor.
+• Fresh lime juice: I always squeeze fresh lime, it gives the best tangy flavor.

-• Extra virgin olive oil: You want a light oil for this.
+• Extra virgin olive oil: A light drizzle of olive oil helps the avocados char perfectly.

 a collage of four photos showing how to make grilled avocado

-4. Grill avocados: Now, oil the grates and place the avocado halves on the grill, cut side down over indirect heat on the preheated grill to cook.
+3. Grill: I lightly oil the grates and place the avocado halves cut side down on the grill over indirect heat.

 grilled avocado with grill marks